plone/plone.api/docs/contribute.md

 ## Documentation

-For every feature change or addition to `plone.api`, you should add documentation of it.
+For every feature change or addition to `plone.api`, you must add documentation of it.
 `plone.api` uses [MyST](https://myst-parser.readthedocs.io/en/latest/) for documentation syntax.

 ```{seealso}